 Trip Summary and Itinerary Map

-- Wide choice of departures mid Oct - 20th Nov only
+- Wide choice of departures mid-October to mid-November only

-- Bear viewing from specially designed vehicles with outdoor observation platform
+- Bear viewing from specially designed vehicles with an outdoor observation platform

 - Loan of cold-weather gear and boots during your trip